joaomgcd/AutoArduino-Sketch/README.md

 This sketch provides the basis for the communication with the AutoArduino app and allows for the reading and writing of both digital and analog pins as well as support for both stepper and servo motors.
-Care must be taken in configuring the settings for the servo motor with rudimentary limits placed within the code based on most servo motors.
+Care must be taken in configuring the range settings for the particular servo motor used with the app.

 Take note of the settings required to enable and use Ethernet connectivity.
 Bluetooth is supported and tested with both HC-05 and HC-06 modules.
 Remember, the bluetooth module will likely need to be disconnected as you